tasdikrahman/tasdikrahman.com/content/posts/2026-04-29-home-lab-humble-beginnings.md

 ## What I'm Running

-I ended up setting a YNAB alternative called Actual Budget.
-After that, for identity provider and handling user accounts and issuing OIDC tokens, I installed kani DM so that multiple members would have their own login ID inside my setup, which Actual Budget would be talking over to OIDC.
+I ended up setting a YNAB alternative called [Actual Budget](https://actualbudget.org).
+After that, for identity provider and handling user accounts and issuing OIDC tokens, I installed [Kanidm](https://kanidm.com) so that multiple members would have their own login ID inside my setup, which Actual Budget would be talking over to OIDC.

 The reason why I ended up selecting my own oidc provider was because I just wanted to start using a self-hosted service for the oidc service on my home server and see how it works and just play around with it.

-I ended up setting Caddy server for terminating HTTPS and reverse proxying to the containers which are running on the server.
+I ended up setting [Caddy](https://caddyserver.com) server for terminating HTTPS and reverse proxying to the containers which are running on the server.
 Another thing which I did was having Tail scale provide the TLS certificates for the hostname itself.

 What I did next was to expose these services on my Tailscale server on different ports.
 I'm just using virtual hosts, and that is the configuration which I'm using as of now.
 The certificate being provided by Tailscale is just being used by the virtual host also at the same time.